WolfRichie/Demystify-Bonk/README.md

 #### On 10 - Server Mute

 > [!NOTE]
-> This Packet ID[^Packet-ID] is as of the ReadMe's last updated time unused or was left in the game debugging purposes
+> This Packet ID is as of the ReadMe's last updated time unused or was left in the game debugging purposes[^PacketID]

 Received when a player is muted by the server.